 The next day I was over it and finished what I could, deciding I didn’t need to do everything I had done every year before.
 To be honest, not having children or grandchildren meant a lot fewer gifts to worry about.
 I had my presents in the mail before the post office closed at noon.
 Now I’m done decorating and almost finished with the cards.
 I’m finally able to listen to Christmas carols.

 As we established in last week’s post, I don’t have any young children in my life.
 Everybody’s kids have grown up.
 But that’s not the case for lots of childless people.
 This time of year, they find themselves surrounded by people obsessed with making Christmas special for their kids.
-I’ll bet some of you can identify with this reader’s dilemma over the family gift exchange in the Ask Carolyn column.
-I like Carolyn’s answer.
-Do you?

 This piece, “I’m So Glad I’ve Frozen My Eggs,” linked from the Have Children or Not blog, offers a fascinating look at one possibility for women who are worried about not being able to have children until after their eggs are too old.

 Happy reading, and please try to enjoy all the good things about the holidays and let the rest go.
 As always, I welcome your comments.